 The transferability of credits you earn at Veritas International University (VIU) is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the degree or certificate you earn in your chosen subject area is also at the complete discretion of the institution to which you may seek to transfer.
-If the (credits or degree, diploma, or certificate) that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+If the (credits or degree, diploma, or certificate) that you earn at this institution are not accepted at the institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending VIU to determine if your credits or degree, diploma, or certificate will transfer.
+This may include contacting an institution to which you may seek to transfer.